 Valuable information landing in the wrong hands is every business’s worst nightmare.
 Since security is a multi-layered approach, protecting assets with immutable backups is key as a final layer of defense against data center threats.
 Backup data copies on immutable storage systems ensure that any written information cannot be changed, altered, and therefore encrypted.
 Ergo, if an attack occurs, organizations and IT teams can restore an unencrypted copy quickly without needing to pay for ransom.

 To secure non-rewritable data, taking advantage of an integrated storage system is one of the four tips to protect your data center from ransomware threats.
 Immutable data is one thing, but hackers have the potential to access and compromise the hard drive.
 If direct data retrieval occurs, cybercriminals can wreak havoc on the entire system.
 Tamper-proofing with framework safeguards prioritizes efforts to manage comprehensive security risks.

 Keep Servers, Systems, and Equipment Current

 A suitable security arsenal should include the right tools and techniques for monitoring and protecting the data center’s network.
 Similar to patching and updating real-time systems, filling security gaps with upgraded equipment can save on future headaches in the long run.
 Data infrastructure relies on both digital and physical assets alike.

 For your data center’s power cabling needs, look no further than PowerWhips.
 We create and deliver value through our selection of overhead and underfloor cabling.
 From prefabricated RussellStoll PDU power whips to NEMA and IEC whips, our high-quality cable assemblies are ready to meet any demanding applications.
+We can help you choose the right cables, accessories, and more to help protect your business from data center ransomware.
 Contact us today to place your order.